vvasuki/english/prose/hindu/indologist/max-muller/chaudhari-nIrad-bio/04_Appendix/04_INDEX.md

 321, 337

-over-rating and under- rating of, 358, reform, 325 revivalism, 320 stages of life, 344 Vedic form, 322 Vedic form, reversion to, X45, 262 Humboldt, Alexander \on, 40, 108
+over-rating and underrating of, 358, reform, 325 revivalism, 320 stages of life, 344 Vedic form, 322 Vedic form, reversion to, X45, 262 Humboldt, Alexander \on, 40, 108

 I